 The first concept that must be understood is exactly what is involved in a contingency agreement.
-This is an agreement between the lawyer and client that the payment of legal fees are conditional (contingent) on the claim being successfully resolved, whether through settlement or Judgment following a trial.
+This is an agreement between the lawyer and client that the payment of legal fees is conditional (contingent) on the claim being successfully resolved, whether through settlement or judgment following a trial.
 If the claim is not successfully resolved, then the client is not charged any legal fees.

 Separate from legal fees are disbursements, or money spent by your lawyer to build and advance your case.
 These could include things like court filing fees, postage and expert opinions.
 If your lawyer sends you to an orthopaedic surgeon or any other expert for an assessment, and if that expert testifies for you at trial, there will be expenses associated with both the assessment as well as his or her attendance at trial.
 In a personal injury trial, disbursements can get as high as $50,000 to $100,000 and beyond.